Camrose-Drumheller Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.4% in September 2025, down 1.4 percentage points from August.
-Compared to September last year (5.3%), the rate has increased by 0.1 percentage points.
+The unemployment rate was 5.4% in April 2026, down 0.4 percentage points from March.
+Compared to April last year (6.6%), the rate has decreased by 1.2 percentage points.

 Loading...